dfilatov/bem-react/README.md

 ```

 ## Building component
-BemReact's component is the same as React's component except you should provide `renderBemJson` method instead of `render`.
+BemReact's component is the same as React's component except you should provide `renderToBemJson` method instead of `render`.

 Example:
 ```js